-Today is August 28 and the Navigate the Chaos question to consider is “how often do you know the future is yet in your power?”
+Today is August 28 and the Navigate the Chaos question to consider is “how often do you remind yourself the future is yet in your power?”
 People who navigate the chaos understand the words of American poet and civil rights activist Maya Angelou: “I love to see a young girl go out and grab the world by the lapels.
 Life’s a bitch.
 You’ve got to go out and kick ass.”
 One such young girl that kicked ass was Mary Pickford.

 Mary Pickford was born Gladys Smith in 1892 in Toronto, Canada.
 After her father was killed in an accident, Gladys became the family’s main breadwinner by performing in the theatre.
 She was seven years old and with drive and determination her ambition would take her to Broadway and famed producer-director David Belasco, who changed her name to Mary Pickford and gave her a part in “The Warrens of Virginia” when she was 15 years old.

 In 1914, Pickford’s Tess of the Storm Country, the story of a fiery young woman fighting for the underclass, caused a sensation.
 The extraordinary reaction made Pickford an international star and created fan worship that had never been witnessed.
 In turn, this success gave Mary Pickford incredible bargaining power.
 In 1916, Pickford had negotiated a contract that gave her a $10,000 a week salary, 50% of her film profits, and her own production company.
 Pickford would sign off on every aspect of her productions, from the script to the director.
 She was even known to have had a hand in editing.